contains the active ingredient amlodipine besylate

 Be careful driving or operating machinery until you know how Nordip affects you.

-Nordip may cause dizziness or drowsiness in some people and affect alertness.
+Nordip may cause dizziness or drowsiness in some people.

-If this occurs, do not drive, operate machinery or do things that could be dangerous if you are not alert.
+If you have any of these symptoms, do not drive, operate machinery or do anything else that could be dangerous if you are

 Things that would be helpful for your high blood pressure or angina.